About the Alzheimer’s, Dementia and Related Disorders Office

 University of Pittsburgh; Allegheny County

-Two individuals who conduct research regarding Alzheimer's, Dementia and related disorders
+Alzheimer's, Dementia and related disorders research representative

 Jennifer Haeussler-Barnhart, Administrator